pietervdvn/MapComplete/Docs/Making_Your_Own_Theme.md

 1) Fork this repository
 2) Go to `assets/themes` and create a new directory `yourtheme`
 3) Create a new file `yourtheme.json`, paste the theme configuration in there.
 You can find your theme configuration in the customThemeBuilder (the tab with the *Floppy disk* icon)
-4) Copy all the images into this new directory: external assets can suddenly break and leak privacy
+4) Copy all the images into this new directory. **No external sources are allowed!** External image sources leak privacy or can break.
    - Make sure the license is suitable, preferable a Creative Commons license.
 Attribution can be added at the bottom of this document
    - If an SVG version is available, use the SVG version
    - Make sure all the links in `yourtheme.json` are updated.
 You can use `./assets/themes/yourtheme/yourimage.svg` instead of the HTML link